edgedb/edgedb/docs/intro/index.rst

   (:eql:func:`str_replace`).

 - **Client Libraries**
-  The documentation for EdgeDB's set of official client libraries.
-Client libraries let you write and execute queries using your favorite programming language.
+  The documentation for EdgeDB's set of official client libraries for JavaScript/TypeScript, Python, Go, and Rust.
 All client libraries implement EdgeDB's binary protocol and provide a standard interface for executing queries.
+If you're using another language, you can execute queries :ref:`over HTTP <ref_edgeql_http>`.
+This section also includes documentation for EdgeDB's :ref:`GraphQL <ref_graphql_overview>` endpoint.

 - **CLI**
   Complete reference for the ``edgedb`` command-line tool.
 The CLI is self-documenting—add the ``--help`` flag after any command to print the relevant documentation—so you shouldn't need to reference this section often.

-- **Client Libraries**
-  The documentation for EdgeDB's set of official client libraries for JavaScript/TypeScript, Python, Go, and Rust.
-All client libraries implement EdgeDB's binary protocol and provide a standard interface for executing queries.
-If you're using another language, you can execute queries :ref:`over HTTP <ref_edgeql_http>`.
-This section also includes documentation for EdgeDB's :ref:`GraphQL <ref_graphql_overview>` endpoint.

 - **Reference**
   The *Reference* section contains a complete breakdown of EdgeDB's *syntax*